 HIPAA requires that careful attention be paid to data in motion and at rest.
 This requirement mandates that data be encrypted as it is transmitted between computers and devices.
 ProtonMail was built with encryption at its core.
 All emails are stored with zero-access encryption, and in all instances, it is possible to also protect emails in transit with end-to-end encryption.
 Our open source encryption software has also undergone third-party security audits.
 All this works to ensure that your data and your patients’ data will remain secure and under your sole control.

-You can learn more about ProtonMail’s security features here or read our white paper for technical details.
-If you are also subject to the EU’s General Data Protection Regulation, you can learn more about ProtonMail GDPR compliance here.
+Learn more about ProtonMail’s security features here or read our white paper for technical details.
+If you are also subject to the EU’s General Data Protection Regulation, you can check out the ProtonMail GDPR compliance.

 If you have additional questions about HIPAA compliance and email security, please contact us.